Warning: Disconnect power before servicing.

 How do I know if my gas oven igniter is bad?

 Watch the igniter when you turn the oven on.
-If it takes longer than 90 seconds to glow, glows dim red instead of bright orange, or never ignites the gas, it needs replacing.
-You can also test amp draw with a multimeter - a healthy igniter pulls 3.0 to 3.6 amps.
+If it takes longer than 90 seconds to glow, glows dim red instead of bright orange, or never ignites the gas at all, it needs replacing.
+You can also test amp draw with a clamp meter.
+A healthy igniter pulls 3.0 to 3.6 amps.
+Anything below 2.5 amps and the gas valve probably won't open reliably.
+I've actually had igniters read fine on a basic resistance test but still fail the amp draw test, so if you've got a clamp meter use it, it's the more accurate check.

 Can I replace a gas oven igniter myself?